TshimbiluniRSA/CMPG-323-Overview-33574359/README.md

 - **Secret Management**: Secrets will be managed using a secure and reputable secret management solution, ensuring that they are encrypted and accessible only to authorized personnel.
 - **.gitignore**: The .gitignore file will be configured to exclude any files containing sensitive information to prevent accidental exposure in the repository.

 By adhering to these practices, I aim to maintain a secure and efficient development environment while fostering collaboration and innovation across our projects.
-If you have any questions or suggestions, please feel free to reach out to the project team.
-Happy coding!